ramajoballester/sensus-loci/README.md

     - ```image_2/```: contains left color images in png format
     - ```label_2/```: contains 2D and 3D bounding boxes in txt format.
 For each row, the annotation of each object is provided with 15 columns camera coordinates:
     ```type | truncation | visibility | observation angle | xmin | ymin |xmax | ymax | height | width | length | tx | ty | tz | roty```
     - ```velodyne/```: contains point clouds in bin format.
-Each point is a 4-element vector: x, y, z, intensity.
+Each point is a 4-element vector: ```x, y, z, intensity```.
 - ```testing/```: contains 7518 testing samples (without label_2)

 **calib files**:
 - PX: projection matrix from rectified camera coordinate to image coordinate.
 Camera 0 is the reference camera coordinate.
 - R0_rect: rectification matrix from camera coordinate to rectified camera coordinate.
+Remember that the camera rig is intended for stereo vision.
 - Tr_velo_to_cam: transformation matrix from velodyne to camera coordinate
 - Tr_imu_to_velo: transformation matrix from imu to velodyne coordinate